BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

 through crafting, rituals, and creative problem-solving.
-As you traverse the seasonal regions, you will gather rare resources, forge powerful tools, and perform intricate rituals to heal the land and mend fractured relationships with the haldi, the mystical guardians of the wild.
+As you traverse the seasonal regions, you will gather rare resources, forge powerful tools, and perform intricate rituals to heal the land and mend fractured relationships with the veridian, the mystical guardians of the wild.

 This is not a story of brute force or domination but one of cooperation, ingenuity, and balance.
-Through vibrant pixel art, dynamic AI-driven storytelling, and innovative mechanics like Noaidi drumming and spirit-connected crafting, you will immerse yourself in a hopeful tale of renewal and unity.
+Through vibrant pixel art, dynamic AI-driven storytelling, and innovative mechanics like Thaum drumming and spirit-connected crafting, you will immerse yourself in a hopeful tale of renewal and unity.
 The fate of the seasons---and the world itself---rests in your hands.

 ## **1. Game Overview**

--   **Theme:** A Saami-inspired 2D adventure game focused on harmony, seasons, and spirituality.
+-   **Theme:** A Saami-inspired 3D adventure game focused on harmony, seasons, and spirituality.

 -   **Setting:** A world divided into seasonal regions (Spring, Summer,